FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/precompiled_service_api.md

 **Parameters**

-- path: absolute path
+-path: absolute path

 **Return value**

-- RetCode: Create Directory Results。
+- RetCode: Create directory results。

 ### 5.2 list

 View the information of the specified absolute path.
 If it is a directory file, the meta information of all sub-resources in the directory is returned.
-If it is another file, the meta information of the file is returned.。(After the node version 3.1, the interface only returns up to 500)
+If it is another file, the meta information of the file is returned。(After the node version 3.1, the interface only returns up to 500)

 **Parameters**

-- absolute Path: absolute path
+-absolutePath: absolute path

 **Return value**

-- List < BfsInfo >: Returns a list of meta information for a file。
+- List<BfsInfo>Returns a list of meta information for a file。

 ### 5.3 list

 Note: This interface can only be used when the node version is greater than 3.1

 View the information of the specified absolute path.
 If it is a directory file, the meta information of all sub-resources in the directory is returned.
-If it is another file, the meta information of the file is returned.。If there are too many directory files to traverse (greater than 500), you can traverse them using offsets and limits。
+If it is another file, the meta information of the file is returned。If there are too many directory files to traverse (greater than 500), you can traverse them using offsets and limits。

 **Parameters**

-- absolute Path: absolute path
+-absolutePath: absolute path
-- offset: offset
+-offset: offset
-- limit: limit value
+-limit: limit value

 **Return value**

-- Tuple2 < BigInteger, List < BfsInfo > >: if the first value of tuple is negative, it means that the execution error occurred; if it is positive, it means how many files are left to be returned (when traversing the directory file)；The second value of tuple is a list of meta information of the returned file。
+- Tuple2<BigInteger, List<BfsInfo>>: If the first value of tuple is negative, it means that there is an error in execution, and if it is positive, it means how many files remain to be returned (when traversing directory files)；The second value of tuple is a list of meta information of the returned file。

 ### 5.4 isExist